-“Sure, I don’t feel good enough unless everybody approves of me and thinks I am perfect.
+“Sure, I don’t feel good about myself unless everybody approves of me and thinks I am perfect.
 It’s because my parents would always withhold their affection whenever I made a mistake.
 I’m afraid of ever experiencing that again!”

-“Of course, I don’t feel good enough!
+“Of course I feel inadequate!
 The kids in school always used to make fun of my hair and I got stuck with the programming that I’m nobody.
 But just because I was bullied in school, doesn’t take away my value.
 I am still worthy, just the way I am”.

 You see?
 An approach like that VALIDATES your feelings, and not dismissing or repressing them.
 And this is important because given what you have experienced, you SHOULD feel like this exactly!

-These unpleasant feelings are telling you that you have some healing to do, and the sooner you accept their message, the sooner your it can begin.
+These unpleasant feelings are telling you that you have some healing to do, and the sooner you accept their calling, the sooner it can begin.
 Acknowledgment is always the first step toward awakening.

 Become an Observer